 MyFlo has really helped me with getting to know my body, and I think it’s a really amazing tool for all women.
 Although all bodies are different and all bodies will feel different during different phases, I think that this app can give you validation about why you may be feeling a certain way, on or off your period.
 Have I mentioned it’s free?
 It’s awesome.

 Peppermint Oil is my number one go-to remedy for cramps.
 My cramps leave me in severe pain, sometimes so much so that I just want to lay in bed and cry (which sometimes I do).
 Something that has helped me tremendously is rubbing Peppermint Oil on my lower abdomen, or anywhere where I am experiencing cramping.
 The Peppermint Oil acts as almost an instant pain relief.
-I have a roller of Peppermint Oil that is slightly diluted with Grapeseed oil that I carry around with me in case cramps strike unexpectedly.
-But, my favorite thing to do is to rub pure Young Living Peppermint Oil on my stomach and lay down.
+My favorite thing to do is to rub pure Young Living Peppermint Oil on my stomach and lay down.
 It is kind of a cool “icy hot” sensation, but it truly makes the pain go away for me.
 Another natural pain reliever oil is Eucalyptus Oil.
-IT works very similarly to Peppermint Oil, I think it’s just a personal preference which oil helps you most.
+It works very similarly to Peppermint Oil, I think it’s just a personal preference which oil helps you most.
 I also use other oils to help me relax during the stressful times that surround my period.
-I have an Ellia Essentials Oil Diffuser and I truly love it.
-You’ll always find Lavender in my diffuser, sometimes by itself, sometimes mixed with Frankincense or other oils, but find which oils help you personally for pain relief and to relax your mind and body as well.
-Maybe even try taking a hot bath with some oils or scented bath salts such as Eucalyptus during your period and see what kind of pain relief that brings you.
+You can also try taking a hot bath with some oils or scented bath salts such as Eucalyptus during your period and see what kind of pain relief that brings you.

 Another pain relieving tool is a heating pad.
-If the cramps become so unbearable that I can barely move, I plug in a heating pad (I have no idea where I got it or what brand it is… my mom has had it forever).
-I simply lay the heating pad across my lower abdomen, and honestly I try to fall asleep.
+If the cramps become so unbearable that I can barely move, I plug in a heating pad.
+I simply lay the heating pad across my lower abdomen, and I try to fall asleep.
 The heating pad is very relaxing and curbs the pain.
 My only complaint is that sometimes it gets too hot and I end up waking up from being a bit overheated.
 I wouldn’t recommend sleeping with it through the night, but napping with it has helped me a lot.

 I hope you will give all of these remedies a try until you find one that works for you.
 You don’t have to sacrifice your long term health by taking drugs and painkillers in order to find relief.